Psykotikism/Mutant_Tanks/README.md

 That setting is a special duration for players, but they only apply if the `Human Mode` setting is set to 0.

 Furthermore, there are some duration settings for abilities that will also affect players.
-Read the `INFORMATION.md` for more details.
+Read the `INFORMATION.md` file for more details.

 9. What is the `Human Mode` setting for in some of the abilities?

 That setting is a special mode setting for players, which can determine how some abilities are activated.
-Read the `INFORMATION.md` for more details.
+Read the `INFORMATION.md` file for more details.

 10. Is there any way players can view information about this feature in-game?